JasonKundi/boolean-uk-react-gmail-state/README.md

 - Set state using `useState` and `intialEmails`
 - Render a list of emails from state so it looks similar to the screenshot that comes with this message
-- Create a `toggleRead` function that updates the target email's **read** property in state, when a user clicks on the checkbox
-- Create a `toggleStar` function that updates the target email's **starred** property in state, when a user clicks on the star
-- Make sure these changes take effect in the UI

 ## Tips